jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 There are a couple ways this problem can be attacked, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) and 2) changing the structure of the network to assign lower probabilities for inputs far from the training data.
 The generative approach seems like overkill, and doesn't really solve the problem with ReLU networks.
 Instead we'll modifying the network directly by only being Bayesian in the last layer.

+&nbsp;

 ### Last Layer Bayesian-ness

 Bayesian methods are perfect for quantifying uncertainty, and that's what we want in this case.
 The problem is that this model, and all other deep learning models, have way too many parameters to have an appropriate posterior over. **The proposed solution is to only have a posterior over the last layer of weights.** This is perfect for implementation because we can in theory have the best of both worlds - first use the ReLU network as a feature extractor, then a Bayesian layer at the end to quantify uncertainty.
 The posterior over the last layer weights can be approximated with a [Laplace approximation](http://www2.stat.duke.edu/~st118/sta250/laplace.pdf) and can be easily obtained from the trained model with Pytorch autograd.

-The only parameter we have to focus on is $\sigma^2_0$, the prior variance.
+Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights.
+As $\sigma^2_0$ increases, the confidence of out-of-distribution predictions decreases, which is what we want.
+However we cannot naively increase $\sigma^2_0$ as making it too large would cause predictions for images close to the training data to be uniform as well.
+Decreasing $\sigma^2_0$ causes the predictions to be more and more similar to the softmax predictions.
+We want a balance between the two extremes.

 > The result above shows that the “far-away” confidence decreases (up to some limit) as the prior variance increases.
 Meanwhile, we recover the far-away confidence induced by the MAP estimate as the prior variance goes to zero.
-One could therefore pick a value of $\sigma^2_0 as high as possible for mitigating overconfidence.
+One could therefore pick a value of $\sigma^2_0$ as high as possible for mitigating overconfidence.
 However, this is undesirable since it also lowers the confidence of the training data and test data around them (i.e. the so called in-distribution data), thus, causing underconfident predictions.
 > Another common way to set this hyperparameter is by maximizing the validation log-likelihood.
 This is also inadequate for our purpose since it only considers points close to the training data.
 Inspired by Hendrycks et al. (2019) and Hein et al. (2019), we simultaneously prefer high confidence on the in-distribution validation set and low confidence (high entropy) on the out of-distribution validation set

-$$ p(\theta) = N(0, \sigma^2_0 I) $$

 <p align="center">
   <img src="/assets/overconfident-NN-out-of-sample-predictions.png">
 </p>

+&nbsp;

 ### More Testing